mwiraszka/LondonChessClub/README.md

 - 🚀 Add support for null paths and tooltips to be passed in to Link component
 - 🐛 Prevent left-right arrow keys from controlling scrollbar in the expansion panel when a game is focused since they already control previous/next move in the Lichess PGN Viewer
 - 🐛 Add a newline character after the game termination marker, followed by an intentional blank line, to all PGNs in the Game Archives
+- 🐛 Ensure embedded images in articles are responsive and are always displayed at max-width

 </details>